flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * Add more `FormBuilderInput` types

 ## KNOWN ISSUES - HELP NEEDED (Send help ;-P)
-* Proper validation for URL
+* Proper validation for URL [doesn't work without http(s)]
 * Resetting the form doesn't clear all `FormField`s
+* Overlay for ChipsInput doesn't move when input height changes i.e. when chips wrap
+* For some reason Overlay for ChipsInput floats above AppBar when scrolling
+* DatePicker and TimePicker Textfields don't get focus when selecting